elemaudio/docs/docs/Introduction.md

 ## Licensing

-Elementary is available to use under the [Elementary Audio SDK License Agreement](https://www.elementary.audio/license), which generally invites you to build and ship your code with Elementary without a fee unless you require the functionality offered in the Elementary Pro package.
-Pro license purchases can be made [on our pricing page](https://www.elementary.audio/pricing).
+Elementary is available to use under the [Elementary Audio SDK License Agreement](https://www.elementary.audio/license), which invites you to build and ship your code with Elementary without a fee.
+We may introduce paid addon functionality through the Elementary
+Marketplace to accelerate your development process.